 Public input on the 2027 Revision will be received until June 4, 2024.

 Since the Life Safety Code is one of the most “living” of living documents — the International Building Code and the National Electric Code also move continuously — we can start anywhere and anytime and still make meaningful contributions to it.
 We have been advocating in this document since the 2003 edition in which we submitted proposals for changes such as:

-• Student residence facility life safety crosswalk between NFPA 101 and IBC
+• A student residence facility life safety crosswalk between NFPA 101 and the International Building Code

 • Identification of an ingress path for rescue and recovery personnel toward electric service equipment installations.

 • Risk-informed requirement for installation of grab bars in bathing areas

 • Modification of the 90-minute emergency lighting requirements rule for small buildings and for fixed interval testing